Deus Ex Machina (Lost): Flashbacks

 A non-paraplegic John Locke (Terry O'Quinn) meets a mysterious woman (Swoosie Kurtz) in the discount superstore in which he works.
 After an initial meeting, Locke later notices the same woman watching him in the store's parking lot.
 He chases after her to confront her and she explains that she is his birth mother, Emily Locke.
 Locke asks about his father and Emily claims that Locke doesn't have a father because he was immaculately conceived.
 Undeterred, Locke hires a private investigator who finds Locke's father, Anthony Cooper (Kevin Tighe).

 When Locke visits his father's affluent home he is welcomed with open arms.
 Locke forms a strong relationship with his father, who now frequently takes him hunting.
 One day Locke arrives at the home early and discovers his father receiving dialysis treatment.
 Eventually Locke offers one of his kidneys to save his father.
 After the surgery, Locke wakes up in the hospital to find that his father has discharged himself home for private care and abandoned him.
 Emily arrives to explain that when Anthony realized he needed a kidney, he tracked down their son and paid her to make contact with him, presumably for the sole purpose of getting the transplant.
 Devastated, Locke pulls himself out of the hospital bed and drives to his father's home, but is regretfully turned away by the gate guard, with whom he has become friendly.
 As he drives away, Locke breaks down over the betrayal.

 On the Island

-It is Day 39, October 30, 2004, on the island, Locke and Boone Carlyle (Ian Somerhalder) build a trebuchet in an effort to break open the hatch window.
+It is Day 39, October 30, 2004.
+On the island, Locke and Boone Carlyle (Ian Somerhalder) build a trebuchet to break open the hatch window.
 When this fails, an exasperated Locke pounds the hatch.
 Boone notices a shard in Locke's leg but Locke says he feels no pain and that night he discovers he is losing the feeling in his legs.

 Meanwhile, James "Sawyer" Ford (Josh Holloway) is suffering from headaches and a sensitivity – Jack Shephard (Matthew Fox) diagnoses this as farsightedness caused by the strain placed on Sawyer's eyes due to his large amount of reading since arriving on the island.
 Using spare glasses found from the wreckage and Sayid Jarrah's (Naveen Andrews) engineering skills, Jack offers Sawyer a new pair of glasses to read with.